• Skip to table of contents

 The online MSW degree requires 62 credit hours of graduate study and is divided into two levels: Generalist and Specialization.

 • The Generalist Curriculum (29 credit hours) consists of courses related to the following areas: social welfare policy and services, human behavior in the social environment, social research, and social work practice.
-Students also complete several additional requirements as part of the Generalist Curriculum, including a practicum (@ 400 hours) of supervised practice in an agency setting in their home community and a practicum seminar.
+Students also complete several additional requirements as part of the Generalist Curriculum, including a practicum (400 hours) of supervised practice in an agency setting in their home community and a practicum seminar.

 • The Specialization Curriculum (33 credit hours) includes courses that enable students to build on the foundation that they acquired during the Generalist Curriculum.
 Students choose a concentration — either Direct Practice (DP) or Community, Management, and Policy Practice (CMPP) — and build skills and knowledge in research methodology, policy, and evidence-informed practice.
-Students will complete courses and a second practicum (@ 600 hours) of supervised practice in an agency setting in their home community.
+Students will complete courses and a second practicum (600 hours) of supervised practice in an agency setting in their home community.
 Students complete 9 credit hours in elective courses as part of the specialization curriculum.

-Online students complete 400 Generalist and 600 Specialization practicum hours with an agency within their home communities.
+Online students complete 400 Generalist and 600 Specialization practicum hours in-person with an agency within their home communities.
 Through practicum assignments, our students put their classroom knowledge into practice through real-world experiences — exploring career paths, developing workplace skills and competencies, expanding their professional networks, and building confidence in working with clients and colleagues.

 Our students have completed placements in social services, schools, hospitals, community nonprofits, research organizations, substance abuse treatment programs, child welfare agencies, transitional housing programs, and a variety of other organizations.
 We will work individually with students to identify practicum placements that are appropriate to the student’s needs and professional goals.
+Please review the Online MSW practicum education FAQ’s for more information.

 If the online program is not right for you, please consider one of our other program options for your MSW degree.